espmancer/espmancer/README.md

 ![Aiden P's GitHub stats](https://github-readme-stats.vercel.app/api?username=aidenpike&theme=radical)

 <h3>Hobbies of Mine</h3>
-- I've been playing piano for 6 years now
+- I've been playing piano for 6 years now<br>

-- I play a lot of rhythm games
+- I play a lot of rhythm games<br>

-- I like to write in my freetime
+- I like to write in my freetime<br>
   - Working on a book right now!